nakulchandra92/EKS-Terraform-Helm/README.md

-# EKS Terraform Helm Solution
+# EKS-Terraform-Helm Solution

-A production-ready Kubernetes application deployment on AWS EKS with automated scaling and CI/CD.
+A production-ready Kubernetes application deployment on AWS EKS with automated scaling and CI/CD using Terraform, Github actions and helm.

 ## Architecture